rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework9.md

 We won't be using all constructors at once.

-We will be writing an _evaluation function_ that takes an expression written as a parse tree as above, and evaluates it down to a value.
+We will be writing an _evaluation function_ that takes an expression written as an abstract syntax tree as above, and evaluates it down to a value.
 To deal with identifiers (variables) appearing in an expression, we supply an _environment_ to the evaluation function which tells